jgebbeken/Flicks/README.md

 Walkthrough video below I can't seem to shrink the file size for github to like it.
 <img src='http://i.imgur.com/mRXUg8m.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />
+if the link doesn't work you can see this one [Walkthrough](http://i.imgur.com/mRXUg8m.gif)